China's Li flies into UK to talk trade, seal deals worth $30 bln

 Boosting business between Britain and China is one of the visit's main aims.
 China views Britain as Europe's most open economy and is keen for its firms to invest in nuclear and high-speed rail projects.

 It also wants the government to ensure London's Heathrow airport is expanded.
-Two large Chinese investment funds are expected to announce plans to plough new money into Britain during the trip.
+[ID:nL5N0OU3HG] Two large Chinese investment funds are expected to announce plans to plough's new money into Britain during the trip.

 Ahead of the trip, Vice Commerce Minister Gao Yan said China's investment in Britain had jumped from $840 million in 2008 to $12.4 billion in 2013.